Cjochen2/BamazonApp/README.md

 Bamazon is a simulation of a store interface utilizing a mySQL Database to make purhcases by customers and track inventory and product for managers.
 Below is a demonstration of how each feature works.
 To go more in depth select the bamazonCustomer.js file to get started.

 Prior to using Bamazon you will need to install the following npm packages and provide your own .env file with a password to access your mySQL database.
+You will also need access to mySQL and have intialized a database using the bamazon.sql schema.

    * [Express](https://www.npmjs.com/package/express)